 - Mistaken for Gay: One point of the film has Powder stare at one of the boys at the gym washing himself in a drinking fountain, but envious of the more "normal" pigmentation of his skin as well as the hair on his head and body that he lacks, not that he's sexually attracted to him.
 The other boys catch him for this, assuming he's gay.

 - Teens Are Monsters: John especially, although he's revealed to be like this because his step-father abused him.
-It's although implied he's possibly redeemed after Jeremy restarts his heart.
+It's implied he became a better person after Jeremy restarts his heart.